kshedden/stats206/slides/computing_overview.md

 * A CSV ("coma separated values") file is a text file that holds a rectangular dataset.
-The CSV format is a means for storing and transmitting such data, it lives on the disk and is not normally used directly for computation.
+The CSV format is a means for storing and transmitting such data.
+A CSV file lives on the disk and is not normally used directly for computation.

 * A Pandas DataFrame is a “live” representation of a rectangular